NicholasMamo/dwarna/README.md

 It might be necessary to make this script executable using `chmod +x start.sh`.
 The script first starts Hyperledger Fabric, and then starts the REST API.

+## Email Delivery

+The email delivery script is in the `rest/` directory—`deliver.py`.
+It might be necessary to make this script executable using `chmod +x deliver.py`.

 ## Unit Tests

 To run the unit tests, execute the `tests.sh` script.